PSP-Archive/PSP-Archive.github.io/_posts/2021-05-04-tempgba4psp-mod.md

 Some games Compatibility (Advance Wars 2, Golden Sun, Kingdom Hearts, Pokemon Fire Red,) Working fine. it runs Qwak, a game that didn't work at all in gpSP.

-The problem is that i actually would like to play " Final Fantasy VI - Sound Restoration" (Europe) on my PSP.
-I try with this version TempGBA4PSP-mod But the game is laggy, especially when characters talk.
+The problem is " Final Fantasy VI - Sound Restoration" (Europe) on PSP. try with this TempGBA4PSP-mod But the game is laggy, especially when characters talk.

 TempGBA4PSP-mod is supposed to have better compatibility / less glitches for some games than gpSP (e.g. Golden Sun).
-The speed, as far I could see back when I used gpSP is about the same.
+The speed, as far and see back when used gpSP is about the same.

-As for the "GU" output, that's supposed to be accelerated video (=faster), whereas SW is software, which should probably be slower, although theoretically more accurate (less glitches).
-I use GU all the time though, and have yet to find a game that has any problem with it.
+As for the "GU" output, that's supposed to be accelerated video (=faster), whereas SW is software, which should probably be slower, although theoretically more accurate (less glitches). use GU all the time though, and have yet to find a game that has any problem with it.

 1.TempGBA is slower, but is more accurate and has better compatibility.